Last Updated: 8/27/2021 (included FAQ regarding the vaccine)

 Q: How do you know if other patients have it?
 I don’t want to be exposed to the virus.

-A: Except for infusions, most appointments are now being done remotely over the phone and video.
-For infusions, at the time of scheduling and any reminder calls, we are asking all patients to cancel their appointment if they have signs of illness and if they have traveled recently.
+A: At the time of scheduling and any reminder calls, we are asking all patients to cancel their appointment if they have signs of illness and if they have traveled recently.
 Patients who exhibit the criteria will not be scheduled until they are the past the two-week incubation period.
+We also require everyone to wear masks and to distance themselves.
+Except for a translator, do not bring anyone else with you to your appointment.

 Q: What steps are you taking to make sure the clinic is germ free?

 A: We always have patient safety in mind and disinfect all surfaces on a regular basis, regardless of the coronavirus outbreak.
 We perform a complete deep cleaning every night as well.
 All staff wash their hands with soap and water regularly and use hand sanitizer in between treating patients.
 This is being reinforced daily.
 Our staff wear gloves during specific procedures, such as trigger point dry needling.
 We request that all patients and staff wash their hands frequently, refrain from touching their face, and use hand sanitizer between patients.

 We are taking all cleaning and hygiene precautions recommended by the CDC.